ArceLopera/PythonRefresher/docs/PR/pyVar3.md

 ### Global Keyword
 Global variables are the ones that are defined and declared outside any function and are not specified to any function.
 They can be used by any part of the program.

 We only need to use the global keyword in a function if we want to do assignments or change the global variable. global is not needed for printing and accessing.
 Python “assumes” that we want a local variable due to the assignment to s inside of f(), so the first statement throws the error message.
 Any variable which is changed or created inside of a function is local if it hasn’t been declared as a global variable.
-To tell Python, that we want to use the global variable, we have to use the keyword “global”
+To tell Python, that we want to use the global variable, we have to use the keyword “global”.

 ``` py
 a = 1